Driving Around Sri Lanka

 Driving by yourself, is one of the best ways to experience everything this paradise Island has to offer.
 I’m a big fan of having enough flexibility on my holidays and hate feeling bad about asking my driver-guide for anything extra.
 I am yet to find a hotel in Sri Lanka that charges for car parking and fuel isn’t that expensive either.
 More and more are now taking up self-drive holidays there and getting a permit (in addition to an International Driver’s License) is easy to get and costs around £40 in total (£20 for the actual permit and £20 for the local company to do the legwork).

-I learnt my driving in Sri Lanka and go back at least once every other year, therefore I am probably used to local conditions more than most.
+I learnt to drive in Sri Lanka and go back at least once every other year, therefore I am probably used to local conditions more than most.
 Please do as much research as possible before deciding to get behind a wheel in Sri Lanka.
 Self-drives can be so much more fun and if you are uncertain of any aspect of driving in Sri Lanka then please email me or pick up the phone to us and we will be more than happy to pass on our experiences of driving in Sri Lanka.

 Share this post: